ajalt/clikt/docs/options.md

----
-title: Options
+# Options
-sidebar: clikt_sidebar
-permalink: options.html
----

-Options are added to commands by defining a property delegate with the {% include api.html pkg="parameters.options" fun="option" %} function.
+Options are added to commands by defining a property delegate with the [`[option, ]`](api/clikt/com.github.ajalt.clikt.parameters.options/option.html) function.

 ## Basic Options